-As a homeowner, you’re aware of how much it costs to buy a home, from the down payment to closing costs.
-What you may not realize is that selling your home can be surprisingly expensive and you’ll want to be prepared.
+As a homeowner, you’re familiar with how much it costs to buy a home.
+What you may not realize, however, is that selling your home can be expensive — and that you’ll want to be prepared for any surprises.

-Closing costs are typically the largest expense for sellers and you’ll be responsible for real estate commissions, taxes and fees.
+Closing costs: Sellers, like homebuyers, are subject to pay closing costs.
+These are typically the largest expense sellers are expected to pay, and they include real estate commissions, taxes and fees.
 These costs will be taken from the sale proceeds of the home at closing.

-Real estate commission, the largest of your costs, typically ranges from 5% to 6% of the home's sale price and is paid by you, the seller.
+Real estate commission: This is the largest segment of your closing costs, and it typically ranges from 5% to 6% of the home's sale price.
 This money is split between the buying and listing agents (and their respective brokers) for their services.
 Sometimes the split is 50/50, but it can vary based on a variety of factors.

-As for fees and taxes, you can expect to pay between 2% and 4% of the home’s sale price.
+Fees and taxes: You can expect to pay between 2% and 4% of the home’s sale price.
 Be aware that these costs can vary significantly by state.

-Getting prepared: Most sellers find themselves making home repairs and improvements before putting their home on the market.
+Home repairs and improvements: Most sellers find themselves making home repairs and improvements before putting their home on the market.
 This can include staging, carpet cleaning, interior painting, landscaping and general repairs.
-If you’re in a “buyer’s market” with a lot of homes for sale and fewer buyers, you may find yourself spending more to make your home stand out.
+If you’re in a buyer’s market with more homes for sale than there are ready buyers, you may find yourself spending more to make your home stand out.

-The more prepared you are for these costs, the smoother your journey will be.
+The more prepared you are for these costs, the smoother your home selling journey will be.